Sparse Attention as Compact Kernel Regression: Sparse Attention via Compact Kernels

 This mechanism can be interpreted as Gaussian kernel regression with a data-adaptive compact support set, given by $\mathcal{N}_k(\bm{q})$, yielding a sparse kNN-style attention mechanism~\citep{gupta-etal-2021-memory}.

-\paragraph{ReLUmax.} The top-$k$ constructions above enforce compact support by \emph{hard} truncation via kNN selection.
-We consider a new transformation, ReLUmax, which anchors support \emph{softly} at the best-matching key while retaining a compact kernel and avoiding the empty-support degeneracy of normalized ReLU.
+\paragraph{$r$-ReLUmax.} The top-$k$ constructions above enforce compact support by \emph{hard} truncation via kNN selection.
+We consider a new transformation, $r$-ReLUmax, which anchors support \emph{softly} at the best-matching key while retaining a compact kernel and avoiding the empty-support degeneracy of normalized ReLU.
 Let $m := \max_j \bm{k}_j^\top\bm{q}$ and $b > 0 \in \mathbb{R}$ be a hyperparameter.
-The ReLUmax kernel is given by
+The $r$-ReLUmax kernel and the corresponding Nadaraya-Watson estimate are